SuperheroesValley/SuperHeroesWiki/content/performing/surviveinternship.md

 If a full time employee for 2 months do not write code or do not write design documents or do not do some stuff that is required in performance review, because of the unlucky issues listed above (other team is not collaborative, project get canceled, …), he will still have other 10 months to accomplish something, this is not to much of a problem.

-But, if you, as an intern, do not do something meaningful for 2 months, or your project gets canceled, your team is restructured, … it's very risky for your return offer.
+But, if you, as an intern, do not ship something meaningful for 2 months (project gets canceled, your team is restructured, …) it's very risky for your return offer.
 So, you have to be proactive to fight the unlikeliness.

 # What to do before the internship
  - **Organize your move to the city months ahead**:  currently main European cities have a housing shortage and this causes several other problems.
 For example in Berlin you have to call 3 months before having an appointment to register your address to get the TaxId because every spot is taken.
- - Move into the city 1 week before: because you will have a very small amount of time during the internship.
+ - **Move into the city few days before the start (~1 week)**: because you will have a very small amount of time during the internship.
 During this week you have to get into your apartment, do local bureaucracy, rent a bike, bus pass, train pass, health insurance, ...
-So, you can start your internship focusing just on work.
+Therefore, it's important to do these tasks before internship start, so during the internship you have time to focus only on work.
  - **Talk with your mentor and manager** weeks/months before: since they have to create a project for you, if you have something specific you want to work on, they might help you.
 Ask them how your first days will look, where the office location is (the office might be in a different location than the legal location written in your contract), what you can do to prepare at best, …
- - **Keep in touch with other interns**: you might search an apartment together, they can be your first friends in the new city, exchange precious information during the internship, compare your experiences, …
+ - **Contact other interns that are starting with you**: you might search an apartment together, they can be your first friends in the new city, exchange precious information during the internship, compare your experiences, …

-Remember that if you don't use your time off they will pay you.
-Salary in main European cities is about 100€/day net.
+💡 if you don't use your time off they will pay you.
+Salary in main European cities (for big tech) is about 100€/day net.

 # Onboarding: What to do the first 1-2 weeks
 Usually the first days you will spend time setting up your PC and doing some trainings.